crownstone/crownstone-lib-hue/documentation/Light.md

         api: this._useApi.bind(this)
       })
 ```
-### Initialization
-To initialize a light, call:

-`light.init()`

-This will start the polling of the light every 500ms, checking if the light's state has changed.
-The polling rate is defined in [HueConstants.ts](/src/constants/HueConstants.ts) as `LIGHT_POLLING_RATE`

 ### Polling/Renew state
-To renew the light's state, call:
+The polling of a light is done by the Bridge and passes information to the Light object.

+If the polling of a Bridge is not activated, you can manually poll a single light, by calling:

 `await light.renewState()`

-This is automatically done every 500ms when the light object is initialized.

-It obtains the latest lightstate of the actual Philips Hue Light and when there is a state difference, the new state will be passed with the defined callback.
+In both instances it uses the latest lightstate of the actual Philips Hue Light and when there is a state difference, the new state will be passed with the defined callback.
 The data passed is of type `HueFullState`.

 If the light's state didn't change but its reachability is changed, it will send out an event with topic `onLightReachabilityChange` with a stringified object as `{uniqueId:string,reachable:boolean}`.